Al3zama1/swe-notes/CCNA/44 - Port Security.md

 SW1(config)#interface g0/1
 SW1(config-if)#switchport port-security
 ```
-* Enable port security on the interface with dynamically learned secure MAC address enabled since no MAC address is specified.
+* Enable port security on the interface.
+* The allowed secure MAC address will be dynamically learned when the interface receives a frame since it was not specified in the command.

 ```
 SW1(config)#interface g0/1